verification-explorer/systemverilog-clocking-blocks-tutorial/tutorial/06_clocking_block_tutorial.md

 Note that `#1step` is **not a real-time delay** like `#1ns`; it represents a simulation timestep, part of the simulator’s internal event scheduling, not actual elapsed time.

+## Output Skew for Testbench-to-DUT Synchronization

+To handle skew from the testbench to the DUT, it's recommended to use a **non-negative output skew**, such as `output #1;`.
+This ensures that the testbench drives signals **after** the clock event, avoiding race conditions and making the waveform easier to interpret.

+In our synchronized FIFO example, applying this output skew resolves the gate-level issues we previously encountered with the standard (non-clocked) approach.